Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 \begin{ass}[Exact recovery of community labels] Assume the community $g$ is known with $n\kappa_n/\log{n} \to \infty$. \end{ass}

 Although $g$ is seldom known in practice, this assumption is based on the fact that in many cases $g$ can be exactly recovered from the network.
 Indeed, there exist many polynomial-time algorithms that ensure the exact recovery of $g$ such as \cite{gao2015achieving,lei2017generic,Abbe2017entrywise,li2018hierarchical,lei2020consistency} for the SBM and \cite{lei2017generic,chen2018convexified, gao2018community} for the DCBM, to name a few.
 The corresponding regularity condition needed for such strong consistency of community detection is already reflected in the degree requirement in Assumption~\ref{ass:strong-consistency}.

-Given the community label, the maximum likelihood estimator (MLE) of $P$ is used.
-Under the SBM, the MLE of $B$ can be obtained by
+Given the community labels, the commonly used estimator of $P$ would be the MLE (see Section~\ref{app:blockmodel} of the supplementary material for details).
+When such parametric estimates are used as $\hat{P}$ in Algorithm~\ref{algo:estimation-most-general}, the corresponding estimation and inference procedure are referred to as the \emph{parametric version} of our method, in contrast to the model-free version when $A$ is used as $\hat{P}$.
+The following theorem shows that the parametric version delivers valid inference under much weaker network density assumptions compared to its nonparametric counterpart.